Demonstrate Your Expertise

 Lead the Profession

 AICP also encourages service.
-Many AICP members serve at-need communities pro bono as individuals, with their chapters, or through APA's Community Assistance Program.
+Many AICP members serve at-need communities pro bono as individuals, or with their chapters.
 Others mentor students and new professionals, assess AICP Certification applications, and participate in accreditation reviews of academic planning programs.

 "AICP members support the principles and standards of good planning.
 They work to make sound decisions for their communities."